Generalized Fibonacci Primitive Roots: Abstract

-.5 in \textit{\textbf{Abstract:}} This note generalizes the Fibonacci primitive roots to the set of integers.
-An asymptotic formula for counting the number of integers with such primitive root is introduced here. \\
+This note generalizes the Fibonacci primitive roots to the set of integers.
+An asymptotic formula for counting the number of integers with such primitive root is introduced here. \thefootnote \footnote{ \\ \textit{Mathematics Subject Classifications}: Primary 11B39, Secondary 11A07, 11B50. \\ \textit{Keywords}: Prime Number; Primitive Root; Fibonacci primitive root; Artin Primitive Root Conjecture.}\\